-Special Note: As of Fall, 2008, all students must have fingerprints approved by the state before observing in a school system and admittance to Teacher Education.
-The fingerprinting process information is made available as part of initial Teacher Education classes each semester and is required to successfully complete TE 201, Foundations of Education.
+The fingerprinting process information is made available as part of initial Teacher

+Education classes each semester and is required to successfully complete TE 201,

-Special Note: Teacher Education students must complete fingerprints and the background check prior to beginning observations in P-12 Schools.
+Foundations of Education.

 The Alabama State Department of Education (ALSDE) requires all students observing children be fingerprinted and cleared by the FBI & ABI BEFORE observing in a school system.